Random Assignment of Indivisible Goods under Constraints: Tractability Results

 \subsection{Matroid constraints and identical preferences}

-Next, we provide a polynomial-time algorithm to find an sd-efficient and sd-envy-free assignment for the case where the preferences are identical and the constraints are (heterogeneous) matroids.
+Next, we provide a polynomial-time algorithm to find an sd-efficient and sd-envy-free lottery assignment for the case where the preferences are identical, and the constraints are (heterogeneous) matroids.
 Suppose that $E=\{e_1,e_2,\dots,e_m\}$ and the preference of each agent $i$ satisfies $e_1\succ_i e_2\succ_i \cdots \succ_i e_m$ without losing generality.
 We use $\succ$ to represent $\succ_i$ for simplicity.

-Recall that the natural generalization of the probabilistic serial mechanism does not work for this setting as shown in Example~\ref{ex:PSisBad}.
+Recall that the natural generalization of the PS mechanism does not work for this setting, as shown in Example~\ref{ex:PSisBad}.
 We generalize the mechanism in a different way.
 In our algorithm, we regard each item as a divisible item of probability shares and process the items one at a time.
 During the first round, each agent ``eats'' $e_1$ at the same speed while $e_1$ is not eaten up and is available for her.
 Similarly, at the $k$th round, each agent eats $e_k$ at the same speed while it remains and is available for her.
-Our algorithm is formally described in Algorithm~\ref{alg:psip}, where $\chi_{e_k}$ is a characteristic vector in $\{0,1\}^E$.
-Note that Algorithm~\ref{alg:psip} can be implemented to run in polynomial time because $\epsilon_i=\max\{\epsilon\mid x_i+\epsilon\cdot\chi_{e_k}\in \conv(\cF_i)\}$ at line~\ref{line:psip-sat} is equal to
+Our algorithm is formally described in Algorithm~\ref{alg:psip}, where $\chi_{e_k}$ is the characteristic vector in $\{0,1\}^E$, i.e., its component corresponding to $e\in E$ is $1$ if $e=e_k$ and $0$ otherwise.
+Note that Algorithm~\ref{alg:psip} can be implemented to run in polynomial time because $\epsilon_i$ at line 4 can be computed via submodular function minimization (for details, see the proof of Theorem~\ref{thm:n-mat-het-id}).